 I hope that you are all having a wonderful and relaxing summer!
-For the last 9 months or so, I’ve been hard at work on Build Your Library’s third high school program – Level 11 – World History, Part 2, and it’s almost finished and ready to purchase!
-So we do not further delay our summer … Continue reading "Summer Sale Has Begun!"
+For the last 9 months or so, I’ve been hard at work on Build Your Library’s final high school program – Level 12 – American History, and it’s almost finished and ready to purchase!
+So we do not further delay our summer sale, … Continue reading "Summer Sale Has Begun!"

 Many homeschool parents have asked this question, so I thought I would do a blog post to further explain my usual answer.
 I have often found that our easiest school years were those when everyone was studying the same historic period and the same science topic.
 It makes planning easier, we can do group projects, read … Continue reading "Can I Combine My Children in One Program?"

 Build Your Library – secular homeschool curriculum, literature based – building young minds, one book at a time!
 Have you been looking for a literature based homeschool curriculum that is secular?
 How about a way to incorporate narration, copywork, dictation and memory work into your child’s education?
 Or art study that ties into history?
 What about … Continue reading "About Build Your Library Curriculum"